chaudhuree/shopping-cart-html-css-js/README.md

 **additional feature:** localstorage

-> _used :_ DOMContentLoaded, es6 syntax, toLocaleString -> to convery any currency into bd taka
+> _used :_ DOMContentLoaded, es6 syntax, toLocaleString -> to convert any currency into bd taka